mgamble1023/SleepInvestigatoR/README.md

 # SleepInvestigatoR
 A function for the analysis of scored rodent sleep

-//UNDER ACTIVE DEVELOPMENT// check back soon.
+UNDER ACTIVE DEVELOPMENT check back soon.

 ## Overview